openimis/master-version/docs/user_manual.rst

   C. Policies Panel

   The Policies Panel displays a list of the policies held by the family/group.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image115`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image117`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the policy for editing or detailed viewing.
 By default the first policy is selected and therefore in the Contribution Panel, only the contributions paid on that policy will be displayed in the Contribution Panel By selecting another policy in the list, the Contribution Panel, will refresh with the contributions paid on the newly selected policy.

-  .. _image115:
+  .. _image117:
   .. figure:: /img/user_manual/image91.png
     :align: center

-    `Image 115 - Selected record (blue), hovered records (yellow) - Policy Panel`
+    `Image 117 - Selected record (blue), hovered records (yellow) - Policy Panel`

   In the fifth **Product** column of Policy data grid, there is a link showing product for the policy on the corresponding row.
-When the link is clicked; a popup browser window `(Image116) <#image-4.30-product-popup-policies-panel>`__ will open up showing the details of the product (in read-only mode).
+When the link is clicked; a popup browser window (:ref:image118) will open up showing the details of the product (in read-only mode).

-  .. _image116:
+  .. _image118:
   .. figure:: /img/user_manual/image92.png
     :align: center

-    `Image 116 - Product Popup – Policies Panell`
+    `Image 118 - Product Popup – Policies Panel`

   In the ``Policies Panel``, action buttons allow to add, edit and delete policies.

-  .. _image117:
+  .. _image119:
   .. figure:: /img/user_manual/image93.png
     :align: center

+    `Image 119`

 ..